 Twin pregnancy symptoms at 4 weeks

-Sometimes pregnant women may experience no symptoms of pregnancy at 4 weeks.
+Sometimes pregnant women may experience no pregnancy symptoms at 4 weeks.
 This is not uncommon and doesn’t mean there is an issue.

 Many women do not even know that they are expecting a baby at 4 weeks pregnant.
 So, you’re one of the lucky ones that can start getting excited now!